‘It’s a sea change’: How climate went from the back burner to a central issue in this year’s debates

 How has Trump’s position on humans’ role in climate change shifted over time?

 Before his 2016 election, Trump rejected the idea of climate change.
 On Nov.
 6, 2012, he tweeted, “The concept of global warming was created by and for the Chinese in order to make U.S. manufacturing non-competitive.”
-At a campaign rally in Hilton Head, S.C. on Dec 30, 2015 he said: “Obama’s talking about all of this with the global warming and … a lot of it’s a hoax.
+At a campaign rally in Hilton Head, S.C., on Dec 30, 2015, he said: “Obama’s talking about all of this with the global warming and … a lot of it’s a hoax.
 It’s a hoax.
-I mean, it’s a money-making industry, okay?”
+I mean, it’s a moneymaking industry, okay?”

-One of Trump’s clearest statements on climate change came in a November 2018 interview with The Washington Pos, in which he dismissed the federal government’s own National Climate Assessment, which warned that climate change poses a severe threat to the nation’s health and financial security, as well as its infrastructure and natural resources.
+One of Trump’s clearest statements on climate change came in a November 2018 interview with The Washington Post, in which he dismissed the federal government’s own National Climate Assessment that called climate change a severe threat to the nation’s health, financial security, infrastructure and natural resources.

 More recently, he said that the climate might be changing, but he said it would change back, a scenario rejected by the virtually unanimous consensus among climate scientists.
 And while most economists and Biden believe that aggressive climate policies would create more jobs in the future than the fossil fuel industry, Trump continues to see such actions as killing jobs in coal, oil and natural gas.